WoNoMute/wonomute.github.io/_interviews/samantha-melnyk.md

 In the last months, I have actually relocated to Montreal, so my role involves no physical fabrication now.
 I am doing a lot of design and planning work to figure out how the current product in development can remain circular in the manufacturing stage.
 This involves looking at a giant network of entwined relationships like where materials are sourced, where they have to travel to, the carbon costs of processing this material, the type of energy that is being used in production - I could go on.
 Another big point of development is to create strategies for people to be able to care for our products and to set up an infrastructure of care that has to run parallel with the product development.

 ## Which materials did you end up using?
-In terms of shape and color, do you have to stick to certain conventions, are they predefined or are you free to design the items as you wish?
+In terms of shape and color, do you have to stick to certain conventions or are you free to design the items as you wish?

 Right now material choice is being driven by what makes sense for endurance and the environment, the two have equal footing in our selection as well as understanding what recycled or recyclable materials are available.
 In terms of colour, we often say we are trying to work with honest materials, so minimizing any aesthetic treatment while we focus only on treatments that improve the lifespan without jeopardizing recyclability.
 Things like this are guiding the decisions we are making on the different components of the product.